Hernia Mesh Lawsuit Settlements

 Your attorney will present your case in court, cross-examine and counter cross-examine witnesses, and make arguments on the merits of your case and requested compensation.

-The trial, depending on the complexity of the issues and the number of witnesses, may take several weeks.
+The jury will deliberate and agree on a verdict and settlement.
+The judgment may include a monetary award if you win the case.
+Depending on the complexity of the issues and the number of witnesses, the trial may take several weeks.

 Post-Verdict or Appeal